ROI Definition and Tolerances#

 3

-The Locator Model 1 Cam 1 page opens
+The Locator Model 1 Cam 1 page will open

 Tip

-Size the area according to the actual robot working space, avoiding unreachable zones.
+Size the area according to the robot’s actual working space, avoiding unreachable areas.

 Locator Model interface overview#